Maine Fiber Frolic Workshops

 Instructor: Jude Hsiang

-Day and Time: Sunday Morning 9:15-12:15 OR Sunday Afternoon 1:00-4:00 (Choose only one session.)
+Sunday Morning 9am-Noon (Choose only one session.)

 Location: Administration Building Kitchen

 Description: Using Maine-grown plant material from Jude’s dye garden, we will tie-dye silk scarves and small samples of other natural fibers.
 There will be dyed items and related material from her 45 years as a natural dyer.
 A handout with suggested resources for additional study and sources for supplies will be provided.
 Note-taking encouraged!
-PLEASE NOTE: Participants should sign up for either morning or afternoon session, not both.
+PLEASE NOTE: Participants should sign up for either Saturday or Sunday session, not both.

 How students should prepare & what they should bring: All materials provided by the instructor.